Tomato Varieties and

 Click IMAGE to Enlarge

-Salad Tomatoes form 2-3” (5-7.5cm) diameter fruit, perfect for slicing on sandwiches or chopping into salads.
+Salad Tomatoes form 2-3” (5-7.5cm) diameter fruit, perfect for chopping into salads.
 They’re usually a little tarter and juicier than cherry tomatoes or beefsteak tomatoes, with some acid to balance their sweetness.
 Some have undertones of tropical fruits.

 Salad tomatoes have more cultivars than any other type of tomato.
 Here are a few favorites: